I have been a trainer for over fifteen years.

 It is associated with an increased risk of cardiovascular disease, stroke, and diabetes and affects how our bodies metabolize glucose.

 7. Be mindful of your alcohol consumption.

-It is fairly widely known that alcohol provides 7 kcal/g (vs. carbs and protein which have 4 kcal/g and fat which has 9 kcal/g), which means drinking it can significantly increase one’s total calorie intake.
-What is less widely known is that, consuming alcohol can actually encourage fat storage.
-Why?
+It is fairly widely known that alcohol provides 7 kcal/g (vs. carbs and protein, which have 4 kcal/g, and fat, which have 9 kcal/g), which means drinking it can significantly increase one’s total calorie intake.

 8. Don’t give up – even when you slip.